Special Needs Toys for Cerebral Palsy

 4. Improves Visual Tracking

-Assistive technology helps students with learning differences, like:
+Assistive technology helps students with functional needs participate in learning and develop essential skills.

 1. Students Who Are Blind or Visually Impaired

-Students who are blind or visually impaired have difficulties:
+Students who are blind or visually impaired may have difficulty:

 • Reading and writing.